+3.3.5.1.
+To protect aquatic biodiversity by:
-- 3.3.5.1.
-To protect aquatic biodiversity by: - a. prohibiting development and site alteration in areas identified as fish habitat; - preserving or remediating natural variation in stream flows to maintain healthy aquatic systems ensuring any permitted development maintains pre-development water balance and groundwater direction; - encouraging consistency with the framework for fisheries management outlined in the Humber River Fisheries Management Plan (2005) and Don River Fisheries Management Plan, particularly with respect to rehabilitation activities;

-- encouraging the protection and improvement of in-stream habitat for target species identified for each fisheries management zone in the Humber River Fisheries Management Plan and Don River Fisheries Management Plan; and, - e. requiring any development proposal on lands adjacent to existing fish habitat to consider the best management practices for new development as documented in the Humber River Watershed Based Fisheries Management Plan and the Don River Watershed Based Fisheries Management Plan. - 3.3.5.2.
+- a. prohibiting development and site alteration in areas identified as fish habitat; - b. preserving or remediating natural variation in stream flows to maintain healthy aquatic systems ensuring any permitted development maintains pre-development infiltration quantities and groundwater direction; - c. requiring minimum riparian vegetation protection zones in accordance with the requirements of the Ministry of Natural Resources and/or the Toronto and Region Conservation Authority; - d. ensuring the protection and improvement of in-stream habitat for target species identified for each fisheries management zone in the Humber River Fisheries Management Plan and Don River Fisheries Management Plan; and, - e. requiring any development proposal within 120 metres of potential or existing fish habitat to consider the Best Management Practices for new development as documented in the Humber River Watershed Based Fisheries Management Plan and the Don River Watershed Based Fisheries Management Plan.

+- 3.3.5.2.
 That any development application or Block Plan prepared in support of new development will be reviewed by the City and appropriate agencies with respect to its potential impact on fish habitat to determine if it will result in a reduction of the ecological functions, attributes, or linkages of the stream which could impair aquatic health.
-Where adverse impacts are confirmed, authorizations will be consistent with the Fish Habitat Referral Protocol for Ontario (2009). - 3.3.5.3.
+Authorization under the Federal Fisheries Act will be required where adverse impacts are confirmed. - 3.3.5.3.
 That development and associated servicing infrastructure that has an impact on streams identified as habitat for species at risk will provide for the protection and enhancement of aquatic habitat that supports these species.
-Development will be required to adhere to recommendations in the endangered species recovery plan. - 3.3.5.4.
+Protection will be achieved by maintaining the channel in a natural state without alteration of form or riparian vegetation and by maintaining cold water thermal regimes and water quality.
+Development will be required to adhere to recommendations in the endangered species recovery plan, such as for minimum riparian buffer width, as identified by the Ministry of Natural Resources. - 3.3.5.4.
 That, where permitted by the City and Toronto and Region Conservation Authority, stream restoration or alteration will be undertaken using natural channel design principles where alterations to stream channels may be required and/or where channel instability is indicated.